khinsen/leibniz/README.md

 ## Status

 In a word: experimental.
-The major milestone that the implementation has reached is to work like a digital scientific notation: Leibniz specifications are embedded into the plain text discourse written for human readers, just like traditional semi-formal mathematical notation.
+The major milestone that the implementation has reached is to play its role of a digital scientific notation: Leibniz specifications are embedded into the plain text discourse written for human readers, just like traditional semi-formal mathematical notation.
 This matters because it eliminates an important source of mistakes: the translation from human-readable